yuanzhep/FedMM/README.md

-# FedMM: A PyTorch Implementation for Federated Multi-Modal Learning in Computational Pathology
+# FedMM: A PyTorch Implementation for Federated Multi-Modal Learning in Computational Pathology (updating)

 ## Overview
 The FedMM framework aims to address the challenges of privacy and modality heterogeneity in computational pathology.
 This implementation is based on the paper "FedMM: Federated Multi-Modal Learning with Modality Heterogeneity in Computational Pathology.", advised by Dr. Jie Xu.